Date: April 26, 2011

 4.0 Full-Time Graduate Course Load: Each program shall determine the number of credits required for a student to be classified as full time for purposes other than Financial Aid.

-4.2.1 A Graduate student may enroll in a maximum of 12 credits per term.
+4.1.1 A Graduate student may enroll in a maximum of 12 credits per semester.

 4.3 Satisfactory Academic Progress: Beginning with the first attempted credit, graduate students must have a cumulative minimum grade point average of 3.0.